-This course will continue the study of electrical concepts to include, batteries, and additional information on reading and interpreting aircraft electrical circuit diagrams that include digital and solid-state circuits and logic functions.
-The students will perform laboratory experiments relating to electrical and electronic circuits.
-Students study aircraft drawings and make drawings of aircraft parts and repairs to aircraft parts.
-This course will also contain a detailed study of aviation materials and processes, that include the basic knowledge and skills in the use of basic mechanics hand tools, hardware and safety methods, principles of nondestructive testing including eddy current, ultrasonic, magnetic particle and dye penetrant procedures, and the student perform laboratory experiments in these procedures.
-Students will use precision measurement equipment including micrometers, calipers and dial indicators.
-Students will learn about and fabricate the various types of fluid lines and fitting used in the aircraft.
-In addition, the students will study aircraft cleaning and corrosion control methods and techniques and perform a corrosion inspection.
-Upon successful completion of this course, students are expected to be able to service batteries, read wiring diagrams, read and complete drawings, demonstrate knowledge of aircraft materials and processes, aircraft fluid lines and corrosion control process.
-Prerequisites: GEN1001 (59 Didactic Hours, 64.5 Lab Hours)
+This course will continue the study of electrical concepts to include, batteries, and additional information on reading and interpreting aircraft electrical circuit diagrams that include digital and solidstate circuits and logic functions.
+Students study aircraft drawings of aircraft parts and repairs.
+This course will also contain a detailed study of aviation materials and processes.
+This includes the basic knowledge in the use of basic mechanics hand tools, hardware and safety methods, principles of nondestructive testing including eddy current, ultrasonic, magnetic particle and dye penetrant procedures.
+Students will study precision measurement equipment including micrometers, calipers and dial indicators.
+Students will learn about the various types of fluid lines and fitting used in the aircraft.
+In addition, the students will study the concepts of aircraft cleaning and corrosion control methods and techniques and corrosion inspections.
+Upon successful completion of this course, students should have knowledge of servicing batteries, reading wiring diagrams, reading and completing drawings, demonstrate knowledge of aircraft materials and processes, aircraft fluid lines and corrosion control process.